ktorio/ktor-documentation/topics/type-safe-routing.md

 <include src="lib.xml" include-id="download_example"/>
 </microformat>

 Ktor provides the `%plugin_name%` plugin that allows you to implement type-safe [routing](Routing_in_Ktor.md).
 To accomplish this, you need to create a class that should act as a typed route and then annotate this class using the `@Resource` keyword.
+Such classes should also have the `@Serializable` annotation provided by the kotlinx.serialization library.

-> Note that such classes should also have the `@Serializable` annotation provided by the kotlinx.serialization library.
+> The Ktor client provides the capability to make [typed requests](type-safe-request.md) to a server.

 ## Add dependencies {id="add_dependencies"}